Transfer Degree-Emphasis

 Overview

-Stand out as a curious and ambitious university transfer applicant by graduating with Honors.
+Stand out as a curious and ambitious university transfer applicant by graduating with Honors, in preparation for transferring to a four-year university.

 Sample Schedule